 - Our children show kindness, compassion, empathy and courage

 - Our children demonstrate a passion and thirst for learning

-- Our children achieve well – all making good progress from their starting points with the majority achieving at least the expected standard across the entire curriculum by the end of Key Stage 2.
+- Our children achieve well – all making good progress from their relative starting points.
 They will have the knowledge, skills, understanding and vocabulary that empowers them as citizens in the 21st Century

 - Our children have high aspirations for the future and know that these can be realised with hard work and determination